Gothic Bible: Codices

-Historic context
+Historical context

 During the third century, the Goths lived on the northeast border of the Roman Empire, in what is now Ukraine, Bulgaria and Romania.
 During the fourth century, the Goths were converted to Christianity, largely through the efforts of Bishop Wulfila, who is believed to have invented the Gothic alphabet.
 The translation of the Bible into the Gothic language is thought to have been performed in Nicopolis ad Istrum in today's northern Bulgaria.
-Traditionally ascribed to Wulfila, in reality the translation was performed by a group of scholars.
+Traditionally ascribed to Wulfila, in reality it is believed the translation was performed by a group of scholars.
 Portions of this translation survive, affording the main surviving text written in the Gothic language.

 During the fifth century, the Goths conquered parts of the Western Roman Empire, including Italy, southern France, and Spain.
 Gothic Christianity reigned in these areas for two centuries, before the re-establishment of the Catholic Church, and, in Spain, until the mass Gothic conversion to Catholicism in 589, after the Third Council of Toledo.